 5. Information about people who use our website

-Please note: This statement does not cover external links within the SUF website.
-Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting external sites and such sites are not governed by this privacy statement.
+Please note: This statement does not cover external links within the SUF website as we cannot be responsible for the protection and privacy of any information which you provide whilst visiting external sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 When you browse through the information on the SUF website, it does not store or capture your personal information.
 We do log your IP address (as it is automatically recognised by the web server) but this is only, so you can download this website onto your device.
 We do not access or review any IP addresses.